cviebrock/thumbnailable/README.md

 });
 ```

-Within each element of `fields` array is where we define what thumbnail sizes to generate,
+Within each element of `fields` array is where we define what thumbnail sizes
-and what friendly names to give them.
-For our User->headshot field, we are generating
+to generate, and what friendly names to give them.
+For our User->headshot
-50x50, 100x100 and 200x200 thumbnails.
-We can access the small one this way:
+field, we are generating 50x50, 100x100 and 200x200 thumbnails.
+We can access
+the small one this way:

 ```php
 $user->thumbnail('headshot','50x50');
 ```

-But what happens if you decide that 50x50 is too big and you really need to change those
+But what happens if you decide that 50x50 is too big and you really need to
-dimensions?
-It would be a pain to search your entire application for instances of that,
+change those dimensions?
+It would be a pain to search your entire application
-so you can (and should!) refer to the image size by name (i.e. the key in that array):
+for instances of that, so you can (and should!) refer to the image size by
+name (i.e. the key in that array):

 ```php
 $user->thumbnail('headshot','small');
 ```

-We make it easier as well: you can define a `default_size` for a particular field, so the
+We make it easier as well: you can define a `default_size` for a particular
-following code will also return the small thumbnail image:
+field, so the following code will also return the small thumbnail image:

 ```php
 $user->thumbnail('headshot');
 ```

 Still too much typing?
-There is a `default_field` configuration for the model.
-So this
+There is a `default_field` configuration for the
-code will also return the small headshot file:
+model.
+So this code will also return the small headshot file:

 ```php
 $user->thumbail();
 ```

-Our model has a "bodyshot" field as well (maybe a secondary photo the users upload).
+Our model has a "bodyshot" field as well (maybe a secondary photo the users
-We have set `strict_sizes` to false and not given any predetermined sizes.
-This means you can
+upload).
+We have set `strict_sizes` to false and not given any predetermined
-request any size thumbnail for that field, although you need to do it explicitly:
+sizes.
+This means you can request any size thumbnail for that field, although
+you need to do it explicitly:

 ```php
 $user->thumbnail('bodyshot', '200x100');
 ```

-And of the global configuration values can be redefined on a model-by-model -- or
+And all of the global configuration values can be redefined on a model-by-
-even field-by-field -- case.
+model -- or even field-by-field -- case.

 Let's take a quick look at an other example model: